leyfall/coding_journey/DAYS.md

 - Ohh dear what did i do yesterday???? freakin lazy ass
 - Good work 40mins on coding HTML in freecodecamp

+Day 128 - 05.04.26

+- Coding in coddy -- used up the energy for its python coding learning.